nmlgc/ReC98/CONTRIBUTING.md

 ## Rule #1

-**`master` must never introduce code changes that change the decompressed program image, or the unordered set of relocations, of any original game binary, as compared using [mzdiff].** The only allowed exceptions are:
+**`master` must never introduce code that changes the decompressed program image, or the unordered set of relocations, of any original game binary, as compared using [mzdiff].** The only allowed exceptions are:

 1) different encodings of identical x86 instructions within code segments
 2) padding with `00` bytes at the end of the file.